mercadopago/devsite-docs/guides/shopify/integration-configuration-cho-api.en.md

 To install the **Mercado Pago Cards** checkout on a Shopify store, we offer the two installation models below.

-## Install via Marketplace

-1. From the link received from Mercado Pago's commercial department, access the **Mercado Pago Cards** app page on the "Marketplace" and click **Install**.
-If you haven't already, log in with your Shopify account.
-2. Read carefully the information about the requested permissions and click **Install** again.
-3. After accepting the requested permissions, click **Manage account** to input your credentials and link your Mercado Pago account to the store.

-> The credentials are responsible for identifying the account collecting the payments that you will receive in your store.

-4. In the Mercado Pago admin, go to **[Your integrations](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel/app)** and select your application.
-If you haven't created an application yet, access the [developer Dashboard documentation](/developers/en/guides/additional-content/your-integrations/dashboard) to learn how to create one.
-5. Click on **Production credentials** in the left menu.
-Copy the `public_key` and `access_token`.
-6. Return your store settings on Shopify and enter your production credentials (`access_token` and `public_key`) in the corresponding fields, **being careful not to swap the fields when copying and pasting the credentials**.

-> NOTE
->
-> Note
->
-> Once entered, the credentials will no longer be required for future installations of Mercado Pago apps for Shopify.
-> <br><br>
-> Remember that, when changing the Shopify password, **it is necessary to renew your credentials**.
-To do so, follow the instructions in the [Best practices for credentials](/developers/en/docs/shopify/best-practices/credentials-best-practices/secure-credentials) documentation.
-Then, to update them on your Shopify account,  click on **Manage account** and fill in the corresponding fields with your `access_token` and `public_key` **being careful not to swap the fields when copying and pasting the credentials**.

-7. Click on **Save credentials**.
-8. Finally, click on the **Verify activation** option of Mercado Pago Cards, go to the "Settings" section of Shopify, and click **Activate** to activate the app and complete the installation.

-Done!
-The **Mercado Pago Cards** checkout is ready to receive payments.

 ## Install via Shopify admin panel

 1. Go to your [Shopify](https://accounts.shopify.com/store-login) store.